PSY6983-2021/picard_project/README.md

 The goals of this project were reached.
 I started this journey with some background in python coding, but during these past few weeks I learned some best practices in coding and how to organize scripts in a more efficient way.
 I applied different machine learning techniques on neuroimaging data (fMRI contrast images), such as regression and classification techniques.
 I also learned how to use some functions from the python plotly module.
 I am also proud to have learned how to perform analysis on Compute Canada, with the help of the TAs.

+This project will be continued as part of my master's project.
+Stay tuned ! 👀:brain::computer:

 ## Acknowledgement

 I would like to thank Pierre Bellec and the TAs who helped me overcome the various challenges I faced during this course: